 The projection of our proxy class categories shows a good degree of fit (Figure 3).
-The vertical axis allows differentiating a three-tiered class split, with business executives and top managers, professionals and white-collars and cultural dominants at the top.
-Middle positions are fairly distinct, according to the composition of prevailing forms of capital, with small business owners and lower-level managers and cultural intermediates at opposing extremes, and with administrative personnel and technicians nearer in the middle.
-Although nested closely together, dominated positions are also split according to the composition of capital and relatedly gender, with skilled trades opposing care workers, and sales and customer service workers slightly atop manual workers, in terms of the overall volume of capital.
+The vertical axis allows differentiating a three-tiered class-split, with Business Executives and Top Managers, Professionals and White-Collars and Cultural dominants at the top.
+Middle positions are fairly distinct, according to the composition of prevailing forms of capital, with Small Business Owners and Lower Level Managers and Cultural Intermediates at opposing extremes, and with Administrative personnel and Technicians nearer in the middle.
+Although nested closer together, dominated positions are also split according to the composition of capital, and relatedly gender, with Skilled Trades opposing Care Workers, and Sales and Customer Services Workers slightly atop Manual Workers, in terms of the overall volume of capital.

-In comparison with the ACM class scheme, also projected in Figure 3, our solution allows a clearer differentiation of positions at the top, middle and bottom of the social space, retaining distinctions according to ownership of means of production, which is pivotal to ACM.
+In comparison with the ACM class scheme, also projected in figure 3, our solution allows a clearer differentiation of positions at the top, middle and bottom of the social space, retaining distinctions according to ownership of means of production, which is pivotal to ACM.
 Critically, our scheme discloses oppositions according to possession of cultural capital, something that is not achieved by the more categorical ACM approach.
-Furthermore, despite departing from different premises, our scheme allows discriminating situations among what Weberians term as the 'service class', which is increasingly accomplished in international comparisons (Oesch 2006).
+Furthermore, despite departing from different premises, our scheme allows discriminating situations among what Weberians term as the "service class", which is increasingly accomplished in international comparisons (Oesch, 2006).